langx/langx/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the BSD-3-Clause License - see the [LICENSE](./LICENSE) file for details.